- How To Write A Resume

 I’ve included my resume for your reference

 Mentioning that you have attached a resume should be left until the end of the email.
-It is a good segue into ending the email, and if written correctly, will make the email flow well.
+It is a good segue into ending the email, and if written correctly, will help the email flow well.

-When to Attach Your Resume to an Email
+When to attach your resume to an email

-There are a number of points in the application process where you might send an email with your resume attached.
-Depending on your situation, your usage and choice of phrase might differ.
+There are a number of points in the application process where you might send an email with your resume attached, including applying for a job and when responding to an interview invitation.

 Some of the scenarios where you’ll use a variation of “please find attached my resume” include: